FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 #### Consequences:
 - Organization of source code, allowing for better development
 - Modifications don't affect the entire program
-- Better separation of the program logic from the view drawing
+- Better separation of the program logic from the chess.view drawing
 - Easier addition of features during development.
 - Single Responsibility Principle is not violated
 <br>